z49x2vmq/z49x2vmq.github.io/_posts/linux/2018-09-25-quick-IO-performance-check-with-dd.md

 10485760 bytes (10 MB, 10 MiB) copied, 0.0170566 s, 615 MB/s
 ```

+I/O throughput of 251 MB/s write and 615 MB/s read doesn't look so bad, does
+it?

-# Direct I/O
+## Buffered I/O

-According to the result above, everything seems fine(251 MB/s for write, 615 MB/s for read).
-But your application or database might still be suffering from slow I/O performance.
+According to the results from above, everything seems fine(251 MB/s for write,
+615 MB/s for read).
+But your application's log file or performance statistics
+data might still complaining I/O performance.

-It's because above test is not a fair disk I/O test because most of the I/O was done in the filesystem cache in the memory.
+Why do we get this?
+This is because above test is not a fair disk I/O test
+because most of the I/O was done in the file system buffer(or cache) in memory.

-For the I/O performance test we want to measure the time the entire contents are actually written on to the disk.

-With `direct` flag for `dd` command it will bypass the cache and read/write directly from/to the disk.
+When you complain I/O performance to system administrator, it is not very
+uncommon to get this kind of result back from them.

+## Direct I/O

+As oppose to buffered I/O, direct I/O bypasses file system buffer.
+If your
+application decide to maintain its own file buffer, OS file system buffer can
+be disabled and save some memory.
+And for this type of application, measuring
+buffered I/O performance is meaningless.

+## Direct I/O with "dd"

+With `direct` flag you can tell `dd` to perform a direct I/O. This way, we can
+check pure disk performance.

 ```
 # Write test with direct flag